George Mackay Brown: Maturity as poet

 After a period of unemployment and rejection of a volume of his poetry by the Hogarth Press, Brown did a postgraduate study on Gerard Manley Hopkins, although such work was not to his taste.
 This provided some occupation and income until 1964, when a volume of poetry, The Year of the Whale, was accepted.

 Brown now found himself able to support himself financially for the first time, as he received new commissions.
 He received a bursary from the Scottish Arts Council in December 1965 as he was working on the volume of short stories, A Calendar of Love, which was issued to critical acclaim in February 1967.
 He was still troubled by excessive drinking, and that of Stella Cartwright.
 Later that year came the death of his mother, who had supported him despite disapproving of his drinking; she left an estate of £4.

-Meanwhile he had been working on An Orkney Tapestry, which includes essays on Orkney and more imaginative pieces, illustrated by Syvia Wishart.
+Meanwhile, he had been working on An Orkney Tapestry, which includes essays on Orkney and more imaginative pieces, illustrated by Sylvia Wishart.
 The year 1968 also saw his one visit to Ireland, on a bursary from the Society of Authors.
 He met Seamus Heaney there, although his nervous condition reduced his ability to enjoy the visit.

 In 1969, his short-story collection A Time to Keep received a positive welcome.
 The poet Charles Causley said, "I don't know anyone writing in this particular genre today who comes within a thousand miles of him."
 This was also the year in which he finished working on a six-part cycle of poems about Rackwick, published in 1971 as Fishermen with Ploughs.
 Meanwhile, An Orkney Tapestry was proving to be a commercial success.

 By the late 1960s Brown's poetry was renowned internationally, so that the American poet Robert Lowell, for example, came to Orkney expressly to meet him.

 During the summer of 1970, Brown met the musician Peter Maxwell Davies in Rackwick.
 Subsequently, Davies, who came to live in Rackwick, based a number of his works on the poetry and prose of George Mackay Brown.